testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ## Step 2: Run DeepMetis

+> NOTE: Before starting a run, ensure that you deleted or removed the folder named `results` in the DeepMetis-MNIST main folder

 Open terminal and go in the directory where DeepMetis is installed.
 In the virtual machine, the command is the following:

 ```